Chase Student Loans Review: Alternatives to Consider in 2020

 Refinancing Your Loans

-If you are approved to refinance student loans (including those from Chase), you will receive a new loan with a (hopefully) lower interest rate and new repayment terms.
+If you are approved to refinance your student loans (including those from Chase), you will receive a new loan with a (hopefully) lower interest rate and new repayment terms.

 Like new private student loan lenders, refinance lenders will consider your credit history and income when deciding whether you are eligible and what your interest rate should be.